tryretool/retoolrpc/javascript/README.md

   resourceId: 'resource-id', // Replace this resource ID with your ID
   environmentName: 'production', // Replace this environment name with your name (defaults to production)
   pollingIntervalMs: 1000, // The polling interval for the RPC
-  pollingTimeoutMs: 5000, // The polling interval for the RPC
+  pollingTimeoutMs: 5000, // The polling timeout for the RPC
   version: '0.0.1', // An optional version number for functions schemas
   logLevel: 'info', // Change to 'debug' for verbose logging or use own logger implementation by passing a logger param })